cgmcintyr/jumpdir/README.md

         '-- duplicate testing
 ```

-Then using jumpdir would go as follows:
+Using jumpdir with the jd function works as follows:

 ```shell
 ~ $ jd devel